To determine your chances of developing cardiovascular disease

 In women, cholesterol is high during pregnancy.
 Women should wait at least six weeks after the baby is born to have LDL-C measured.

-The first step in treating high LDL-C is adoption of a healthy diet.
-In particular, people are often advised to reduce saturated fat intake, and increase intake of foods which are known to lower LDL-C, including vegetables, oats, soya, nuts, and some spreads fortified with ‘plant stanols’ or ‘plant sterols’.
+The first step in treating high LDL-C is adoption of a heart healthy diet and a healthy weight and adoption of regular aerobic exercise.
 For advice on how to lower cholesterol through diet and lifestyle, visit the HEART UK website.

 The formula most often used by laboratories is called Freidewald's formula.
 It uses the results from the components of the lipid profile that are measured directly, and is below.
 Units are in mmol/L and the formula can only be applied if total triglycerides are less than 4.5 mmol/L.